OpenRockets/web-dev-error-solutions/errors/css/css-challenge-reproducing-a-simple-pricing-table/README.md

 # 🐞 CSS Challenge:  Reproducing a Simple Pricing Table

 This challenge focuses on creating a clean and responsive pricing table using CSS.
-We'll aim for a design that's visually appealing and adapts well to different screen sizes.
-While this example doesn't explicitly use Tailwind CSS (to keep the code more concise and easier to understand for beginners), the principles are readily applicable to Tailwind's utility-first approach.
+We'll leverage standard CSS (no Tailwind this time) to build a table with three pricing plans, each highlighting key features and prices.
+The goal is to achieve a visually appealing layout that adapts well to different screen sizes.

 **Description of the Styling:**

-The pricing table will consist of three columns representing different pricing plans (e.g., Basic, Pro, Premium).
-Each column will have a title, a list of features, a price, and a call-to-action button.
-The styling will include:

-* **Visual separation:** Clear visual distinction between plans using borders and padding.
-* **Responsiveness:** The table should adapt gracefully to smaller screens, possibly stacking columns vertically.
-* **Consistent styling:**  Maintain a consistent look and feel across all plans.
-* **Accessibility:** Use clear semantic HTML and sufficient contrast.
+The pricing table will have a card-like appearance with rounded corners, subtle shadows, and a clear separation between the pricing plans.
+Each plan will be contained within a separate column, with headings for plan name, price, and features.
+We will use a consistent color palette and appropriate typography for readability.
+Responsiveness will be achieved using media queries to adjust column widths and potentially layout at smaller screen sizes.

 **Full Code:**